joshuajolly/CSGO-Alt-Tab-Manager/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 INSTALL INSTRUCTIONS

+1. Download this repository (top right corner).

-1. Install node.js from here: https://nodejs.org/en/download/.
+2. Install node.js from here: https://nodejs.org/en/download/.
 Other than running the .exe file, you don't have to do anything else.

-2. Click the start.bat file in this folder.
+3. Open the start.bat file folder.

 If you run into any problems, shoot me a message and I'll see what I can do.